A Professional Guide for Galleries That Care About Artwork, Sales, and Reputation

 Why specialist gallery lighting systems matter

 Track lighting itself is not the issue.
-The issue is using track heads designed for retail or architectural spaces rather than art.
+The issue is using track heads designed for retail or architectural spaces instead of precision track lighting for artwork.

 Generic fittings lack: